 Cryptococcosis is a defining opportunistic infection for AIDS (typically associated with CD4 cell counts < 100/mcL).

 C. gattii is primarily associated with trees, especially the eucalyptus and, unlike C. neoformans, is not associated with birds and is more likely to cause disease in immunocompetent hosts.
 However, in one small study of C. gattii infections in Canada, findings suggested that the disease was more likely to occur in immunocompromised people (eg, those who have HIV/AIDS, have a history of invasive cancer, or were treated with corticosteroids) or people who had other lung disorders, were ≥ 50 years, or smoked tobacco (1 General reference Cryptococcosis is a pulmonary or disseminated infection acquired by inhalation of soil contaminated with the encapsulated yeasts Cryptococcus neoformans or C. gattii.
-Symptoms are those of pneumonia... read more ).
+Symptoms... read more ).